 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-Therefore, for gluten-free scalloped potatoes, simply omit the cheese layers from the recipe or add some cheese only to the top for a nice, bubbly finish.
+If you are looking for a gluten-free scalloped potato recipe, they do not contain cheese, while au gratin (also known as dauphinoise potatoes) do.
+Therefore, just omit the cheese layers from the recipe or add some cheese only to the top for a nice, bubbly finish.

-Turn these cheesy gluten-free potatoes into many different versions!
+Turn these cheesy potatoes into many different versions!
 Use one of the suggested options listed, or leave me a comment below the recipe card to share your modification!

 - Stir in cooked bacon into the cream sauce or sprinkle on the layers.